md-hisyam/md-hisyam/README.md

 # Whoami
 Hello there my name is Muhammad Hisyam.
-My journey in information system has led me to develop a passion for cybersecurity, and I'am now eager to transition into this field and constantly refining my skills through hands-on projects, simulations, and training with aim to joining Security Operations Center (SOC) as tier 1 analysts.
+My journey in information system has led me to develop a passion for cybersecurity, and I'am now eager to transition into this field and constantly refining my skills through hands-on projects, simulations, and training with aim to joining Security Operations Center (SOC) teams.

 ## Skill Learned
 - linux OS